Set-valued risk statistics with the time value of money: Empirical versions of set-valued cash sub-additive risk measures

+Since the time value of money is a critical factor in risk analysis, we will consider a special class of set-valued risk statistics, named cash sub-additive risk statistics.
+Note that these set-valued risk statistics are the empirical versions of set-valued cash sub-additive risk measures introduced by Sun and Hu (2019).\\

-In this section, we will introduce the definition of cash sub-additive risk statistics and discuss the relation between onvex risk statistics and cash sub-additive risk statistics.
-Using this relation, we will provide the dual representation for cash sub-additive risk statistics.\\
+In this section, we state the representation results of cash sub-additive risk statistics.
+However, our viewpoint is not the same as Chen and Hu (2017).
+Instead, we start from the relation between set-valued convex risk statistics and set-valued cash sub-additive risk statistics.\\